leecher1337/mgoodies-skype/trunk/spellchecker/Docs/spellchecker_readme.txt

 This is a spell checker plugin that uses Hunspell to do the dirty work.
 Hunspell is the spell checker used by OpenOffice, so it should have a good range of dictionaries.

 For message window plugins (let's call them all *srmm) it works transparently if those plugins implement the new notification API and have a richedit in the input area.
-Latest version (from build #0.7) of tabSRMM and scriver already do so.
+Latest version (from Miranda build #0.7) of tabSRMM and scriver already do so.
 SRMM plugin don't have a rich edit, so you need this moded version:
 Ansi: http://pescuma.mirandaim.ru/miranda/srmm.zip
 Unicode: http://pescuma.mirandaim.ru/miranda/srmmW.zip
 Patch: http://pescuma.mirandaim.ru/miranda/srmm.spellchecker.patch